EViasValdez/EViasValdez/README.md

 - Other programs include XAMPP (for phpMyAdmin and Apache) and Laravel.
 - Creating new repositories featuring some old documents of the assignature.
 - Files mostly listed in order with most of their respective orders (and dates).
-- Some other documents have been updated for making it compatible with more up to date with certain engines.
+- Some other documents have been updated for making it compatible with modern engines.
 ## ●│██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██│●
 <!---
 PLACEHOLDER